rahul-grover/bedrock-council-app/README.md

 ## Known Issues and Workarounds

 As of today (30/07/2024), there are a few known issues with the Terraform AWS providers related to Bedrock agent management.
-To work around these issues, we use the [manage_bedrock_agent.sh](scripts/manage_bedrock_agent.sh) script to manage the Amazon Bedrock agent.
+To work around these issues, we use the [AWS Cloud Control API provider](https://registry.terraform.io/providers/hashicorp/awscc/latest).

 The known issues are: